anoma/nspec/docs/arch/node/integration/visualizer.juvix.md

     -- Helper to convert Bool to String boolToString (b : Bool) : String := if | b := "true" | else := "false";

-    -- Placeholder for Hash to String conversion (if needed) hashToString (h : Hash) : String := "<hash>"; -- Replace with actual conversion
+    -- Placeholder for Hash to String conversion hashToString (h : Hash) : String := "<hash>"; -- Replace with actual conversion

     -- Placeholder for Noun to String conversion